techidaily/site-win11-tips/source/_posts/overcoming-disconnection-issues-with-ea-services-in-win.md

  EA can temporarily suspend or permanently ban your account if you violate the terms of the User Agreement you signed when you created it.
 Once the ban has been imposed, you can't use many game features, which include online gaming.

- To check if you have been banned, visit the[EA website](https://help.ea.com/en/) , log into your account, and select**My Ban History** from the**Accounts** menu.
+ To check if you have been banned, visit the [EA website](https://help.ea.com/en/) , log into your account, and select**My Ban History** from the**Accounts** menu.

 ![Click on My Ban History From Accounts Menu on EA Website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/click-on-my-ban-history-from-accounts-menu-on-ea-website.jpg)

  If a ban is in place, it's likely contributing to the connectivity problem.
-If you believe that EA made a mistake, contact their customer support to resolve the issue (read more about contacting support on the[EA website](https://help.ea.com/en/help/account/information-about-locked-or-banned-or-suspended-accounts/) ).
+If you believe that EA made a mistake, contact their customer support to resolve the issue (read more about contacting support on the [EA website](https://help.ea.com/en/help/account/information-about-locked-or-banned-or-suspended-accounts/) ).
 However, if there is no ban in place, go to the next step.

 ![EA Website Showing No Ban History of an Account](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/ea-website-showing-no-ban-history-on-a-account.jpg)